tveld/PC_Builder/readme.md

 ###Planning
 1. Find data sources that are accessable, up to date, and detailed.
+  - [Best Buy](https://bestbuyapis.github.io/api-documentation/#overview) seems to have the best API

 2. Build data store.
 3. Connect data store to R.
 4. Talk to someone who knows statistics :)